Abd0-998/CPTS-Notes-Writeups/Writeups/Footprinting_Skills_assessment/Footprinting-Easy.md

 The first server is an internal DNS server that needs to be investigated.
 In particular, our client wants to know what information we can get out of these services and how this information could be used against its infrastructure.
 Our goal is to gather as much information as possible about the server and find ways to use that information against the company.
 However, our client has made it clear that it is forbidden to attack the services aggressively using exploits, as these services are in production.

-Additionally, our teammates have found the following credentials "ceil:qwer1234", and they pointed out that some of the company's employees were talking about SSH keys on a forum.
+Additionally, our teammates have found the following credentials "ceil:*****", and they pointed out that some of the company's employees were talking about SSH keys on a forum.

 The administrators have stored a `flag.txt` file on this server to track our progress and measure success.
 Fully enumerate the target and submit the contents of this file as proof.